-Karzakan Forest is a natural reserve with beautiful long trees that form canopies on a stretch of land.
+Karzakan Forest is a natural reserve with tall trees that form canopies across a stretch of land.
 The area is home to some rare species of plants and animals.
 It’s one of the oldest forests in Bahrain and offers a great short escape from the bustling city.

 Also known as Abu Subh Beach Park, the sprawling gardenscape provides a waterfront experience that’s both kid-friendly and a clean picnic spot.
 With dense tree cover, the space is perfect for evening walks.